 The EMPRESS OF JAPAN

-SCOTLAND) as a troopship in the Second World War
+as a troopship in the Second World War.

-Following the entry of Japan into the Second World War, the EMPRESS OF JAPAN was renamed EMPRESS OF SCOTLAND, ten months after the attack on Pearl Harbour.
-At this time changes of ships' names were prohibited, but Winston Churchill said that in the case of the EMPRESS OF JAPAN "it is a nonsense", and so on 16th October 1942 she became the EMPRESS OF SCOTLAND, second of that name in the Canadian Pacific fleet, the first having been the ex-KAISERIN AUGUSTE VICTORIA in 1921.
+Following the entry of Japan into the Second World War, the EMPRESS OF JAPAN was renamed EMPRESS OF SCOTLAND, ten months after the attack on Pearl Harbor.
+At this time changes of ships' names were prohibited, but Winston Churchill said that in the case of the EMPRESS OF JAPAN "It is a nonsense", and so on 16th October 1942 she became the EMPRESS OF SCOTLAND, the second of that name in the Canadian Pacific fleet, the first having been the ex- KAISERIN AUGUSTE VICTORIA in 1921.

 The EMPRESS OF SCOTLAND at Suez